JiekaiLab/scarf/README.md

 # SCARF: A Single Cell ATAC-seq and RNA-seq Foundation Model

-SCARF is a large-scale foundation model designed for **single-cell ATAC-seq and RNA-seq integration and cell type prediction**.
+SCARF is a large-scale foundation model designed for **single-cell ATAC-seq and RNA-seq**.
 It provides pretrained weights, preprocessing pipelines, and tutorials to accelerate downstream biological discovery.

 ---